matthiasantierens/puppet-sonarqube/README.md

 }
 ```

+Note that the GitHub project must provide jar files for its releases.
+Otherwise the download is prone to fail.

 If none of these methods work, you may also specify a direct download URL, which should be seen as a last resort:

 ```plugin